gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Regulators and government rely on ANSI accreditation, because it provides confidence and trust in the outputs of an accredited program.
 Over 2.3 million CompTIA ISO/ANSI-accredited exams have been delivered since January 1, 2011

-#underline[CompTIA Cybersecurity Analyst (CySA+)] is an IT workforce certification that applies behavioral analytics to networks and devices to prevent, detect and combat cybersecurity threats through continuous security monitoring.
+#underline[CompTIA Cybersecurity Analyst (CySA+)] is an IT workforce certification that applies behavioral analytics to networks and devices to prevent, detect and combat cybersecurity _threats_ through continuous security _monitoring_.

-#underline[CompTIA CySA+] meets the ISO 17024 standard and is approved by U.S. Department of Defense to fulfill Directive 8570.01-M requirements.
+#underline[CompTIA CySA+] meets the _ISO 17024 standard_ and is approved by U.S. Department of Defense to fulfill Directive 8570.01-M requirements.

   - It is compliant with government regulations under the Federal Information Security Management Act (FISMA).